 Next time you feel a great deal of angst or feel that you’re in pain, try to stop and recognize the unhealthy thought patterns you might have developed.

 If you find it difficult to notice any, you can ask a friend or family member if they’ve noticed any new unhealthy habits you’ve picked up.
-You can also consider hiring a therapist, or ask us here at the clinic for help.

 A negative mindset or negative thoughts will result in a cascade of changes to your entire body from changes in your hormones and neurotransmitters, impaired digestive function, and even interference to your cardiovascular system and detoxification capabilities.
 Repetitive negative thought patterns such as anger, fear and inadequacy may lead to negative changes in your physiology, which can be a precursor to many chronic diseases.